Merlinbeaufils/Unsupervised-learning-representations-for-HTML-code/README.md

 I have used self-supervised contrastive learning to train vector representations of html files in a masked language modeling framework.
 We first turn a html byte string into a HtmlNode class in the project.parsing module.
 We then tokenize this tree into a 2-dimensional tensor in the project.tree-tokenizer module.
 We define our pytorch dataset class to handle a list of trees and build samples given a configuration in the project.dataloading module.
 Finally we use a pipeline of different types of models easily implemented by the torch and pytorch lightning modules inside the project.models folder.

+Here are the embeddings learned by the model:

 When running the run.py module, tree-size, batch-size and dozens more training specs can be specified.

 We then implement the finetuning task of guessing the top-level-domain of a website through a classifier.